 Articles in progress:

-- Environmental pollution and repression in the former GDR (with Moritz Marbach & Carlo Horz)
+- Environment pollution and state repression in the former GDR (with Moritz Marbach & Carlo Horz)

 Short Exposé PhD: